 If you or a loved one was injured in an accident involving a trash truck, contact our Dallas garbage/trash truck accident lawyer to review your case.
 Personal injury lawsuits arising from garbage truck accidents are often complicated and you should have a law firm experienced in handling truck accident litigation.
 The attorneys and staff at The Queenan Law Firm, P.C. are committed to assisting individuals who suffered harm in truck accidents.
 Call (817) 476-1797 to schedule a free appointment.

-Who Is Responsible for My Garbage Truck Accident in Dallas?
+Who is Responsible for My Garbage Truck Accident in Texas?

 If your car collides with a trash truck, your vehicle will usually suffer more significant damage due to the discrepancy in the size and the weight of the vehicles.
 Unfortunately, it is not uncommon for a garbage truck to crush a smaller car.